Rene Almendras: Views and policies on renewable energy

 Almendras supports a free market model.
 He said that, "The Philippines is one of the few countries where energy is played out on a free market.
 These spot markets increase choice when it comes to the purchasing of energy, and the aim of this is to encourage a more dynamic market, and achieve a more sustainable pricing mechanism."

+Representative at LEDAC

+Former Cabinet Secretary Jose Rene Almendras returned to government service as the private sector representative to the Legislative-Executive Development Advisory Council (LEDAC).
+He took his oath of office before President Bongbong Marcos at Malacañang Palace on May 22, 2025.

 Personal life

-He is younger brother of Cebu Vice Governor Agnes Almendras-Magpale, who served as Acting Governor of Cebu in December 2012, due to suspension of incumbent Gov. Gwendolyn Garcia.
+He is the younger brother of Agnes Almendras-Magpale, former Vice Governor of Cebu, who briefly served as Acting Governor in December 2012 following the suspension of Governor Gwendolyn Garcia.